DanTup/github-codespaces-flutter-web/README.md

 - When prompted, click "Run pub get"
 - Ensure the "Web Server" is selected in the status bar
 - Press `F5` to start launching the app
-- If you see "Popup Blocked" in the Chrome address bar, click the notification then on the link to open the page manually
+- Wait for the new tab to spawn to run the app and drag the tab out into its own window
+- Switch back to the VS Code editor tab and under Ports make the exposed ports public
+- Switch back to the app tab
+- Reload the page and wait for the Dart Debug Extension icon to turn blue
 - Click on the Dart Debug Extension icon
-- Wait for the "Autentication Success" page, then close that tab
-- Reload the app page (?)
-- Click on the Dart Debug Extension icon again